Terrance/SkPy.docs/protocol/other.rst

 Web link previews                       ON             11=OFF YouTube player                          ON             12=ON
-@mention notifications                  ON             13=OFF Enable image paste                      ON             14=ON Typing indicator                        ON             20=OFF Emoticon suggestions                    ON             23=ON *Privacy tab*
+@mention notifications                  ON             13=OFF Enable image paste (removed)            ON             14=ON Typing indicator                        ON             20=OFF Emoticon suggestions                    ON             23=ON Show emoticons                          ON             24=OFF Show animated emoticons                 ON             25=OFF Show large emoticons                    ON             26=OFF Pin favorites (removed)                 ON             27=OFF *Privacy tab*
 ------------------------------------------------------------------------------
 Allow calls from...
 [1]_                Anyone         OPT_SKYPE_CALL_POLICY=0